Efemache/Mercenaries-Farm-bot/conf/user/README.md

 ```

 This will override any existing values for those specific mercenaries in `conf/system/combo.ini` while keeping all the other values the same.

+(you can copy combo.ini.sample into combo.ini to modify it)